loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - start the OrbStack local-domain adapter automatically
 - optionally bootstrap the repo into Forgejo

-For the self-contained path, `--base-domain` now defaults to the chosen `--vcp-host`, which defaults to `vcp.local`.
+For the self-contained path, `--base-domain` defaults to the chosen `--vcp-host`, which defaults to `vcp.local`.

 It intentionally does not replace the step-by-step path yet.